tAndreani/DNA-Demethylation-Gadd45/README.md

  --outFileSortedRegions regions.$Genomicfeatures.bed
 ```

-#### Then plot according to the matrix created: the plot represents the delta methylation differences signal in TKO vs WT at the center of each genomic feature
+#### Third plot according to the matrix created: the plot represents the delta methylation differences signal in TKO vs WT at the center of each genomic feature

 ``` plotHeatmap
  -m Matrix.$Genomicfeatures.gz